zenoss/ZenPacks.zenoss.OpenStackInfrastructure/osi_target/README.rst

 * Copy this entire directory structure to your Controller system:
   The folder that you copy it to will be called $OSI_DIR for convenience.

+* In $OSI_DIR/neutron.reference.net/inventory:

+  - Set the value of xyz.zenoss.loc to your Target fqdn/address: myhost.zenoss.loc

 * In $OSI_DIR/neutron.reference.net/group_vars/all:

   - Take note of the keystone settings.
 These should not require changes.